Samravp/D3.js/README.md

 The data set included with the project is based on 2014 ACS 1-year estimates: https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml .

-Please see the final visualisation here.
+Please see the final visualisation at https://samravp.github.io/D3.js/ .

 ## Analysis